redpelicans/farso/README.md

 * `errorCode`: optional, http status code to return when an `endpoint` matches without a `mock`.
 * `vibes`: glob partern to select vibe's files to load (see below) ex : `path.join(__dirname, './data/**/*.vibes.js')` or just `path.join(__dirname, './vibes.js')`
 * `endpoint`: glob partern to select endpoint's files to load (see below)
+* `globals`: optional, data injected to vibes (see below) to share states between http calls and vibes.

 trip's server must be launched with: ``` $ DEBUG=trip* npx trip-server --config ./trip.config.js ```